joebew42/greeting-service-kata/README.md

 **Here you'll find few requirements**

 * The service have to expose an HTTP API which can be called from other HTTP clients.
-* The service can also be directly used from a command line or an interactive shell.
+* The service can also be used from a command line or an interactive shell.

 _Try to complete each feature before proceeding to the next one.
 We like to work iteratively._